 I mean, yes, Abram did drink some salt water, and Lila got a little sunburned, and I got scolded by a lifeguard.
 But did anybody die?
 No, thank you very much.
 So that’s gotta count for something.

-And next time, I’m not telling any of you people that I’m even going to the beach.
-So don’t expect an invite.
-You ain’t coming.
+So next time, I’m not telling any of you people that I’m even going to the beach with kids.
+Your nerves are contagious, and I don’t have time for that.
+Don’t expect an invite.
+You’re not coming.